REPBIO-LAB/SVModeller/README.md

 Third module generates deletions events.
 It takes the data from VCF and based on the determine number of events to simulate, selects the regions to be deleted, and returns a data frame with the regions to be removed from the genome.

 **Input:**
-- VCF SVs classified deletions
-- VCF SVs unclassified deletions
+- VCF with deletion data
 - Total number of events to simulate
 - Chromosomes length (.txt)
 - Window size for genome segmentation (by default 1 Mega base)